RomanSolar/RomanSolar/README.md

 - 👋 Hi, I’m @RomanSolar
-- 👀 I’m interested in weather APIs
+- 👀 I’m interested in APIs
 - 🌱 I’m currently learning Meteorological Prediction Algorithms
 - 💞️ I’m looking to collaborate on any oceanography / meterology projects
 - 📫 How to reach me: via github